Summer is Pitta

 Raw food is harder to digest and therefore not recommended within Ayurvedic tradition — but using veggies or fruits in a smoothie is a quick way to make them easier on your digestive system and up your intake of essential nutrients.

 Hydrate!
 As obvious as it might sound, you’d be surprised at how many people don’t drink quite enough water during the summer time.
-Aim for 2-3 litres each day.
-The best way to ensure you do drink enough is to get yourself a 1 litre water bottle; that way, it’s easier to remember that as long as fill that bottle 3 times a day, you’re all set.
+Aim for 2-3 liters each day.
+The best way to ensure you do drink enough is to get yourself a 1 liter water bottle; that way, it’s easier to remember that as long as fill that bottle 3 times a day, you’re all set.

 Look at something which calms your mind.
 With all this heightened intensity, it’s important to give yourself moments of ease and release.
 Shift your focus from work or your holiday to-do list, and look out of the window: take some time to gaze restfully at trees, water, or even houseplants.

 Discover cooling Pranayama techniques.
 Shitali utilises the breath to cool the body and brain.
-Make an ‘O’ shape with the mouth; and then curl your tongue lengthways — or keep the tongue flat if you’re not able to curl it.
+Make an ‘O’ shape with the mouth; and then curl your tongue length ways — or keep the tongue flat if you’re not able to curl it.

 And then breathe in through the mouth, close and then slowly out through the nose.
 I will share a more detailed blog post about this pranayama technique soon.